On a Stochastic Fundamental Lemma and Its Use for Data-Driven Optimal Control: Abstract

 \section{Abstract}

-Data-driven Model Predictive Control (MPC) based on the fundamental lemma by Willems et al. has shown promising results for deterministic LTI systems subject to measurement noise.
+Data-driven control based on the fundamental lemma by Willems et al. is frequently considered for deterministic LTI systems subject to measurement noise.
 However, besides measurement noise, stochastic disturbances might also directly affect the dynamics.
-In this paper, we extend deterministic data-driven MPC towards stochastic systems.
-Leveraging Polynomial Chaos Expansions (PCE), we propose a novel variant of the fundamental lemma for stochastic LTI systems.
-This extension allows to predict future distributions of the behaviors for stochastic LTI systems based on the knowledge of previously recorded behavior realizations and based on the knowledge of the noise distribution.
-Finally, we propose a framework for data-driven stochastic MPC which is applicable to a large class of noise distributions with finite variance.
-Numerical examples illustrate the efficacy of the proposed scheme.
+In this paper, we leverage Polynomial Chaos Expansions (PCE) to extend the deterministic fundamental lemma towards stochastic systems.
+This extension allows to predict future statistical distributions of the inputs and outputs for stochastic LTI systems in data-driven fashion, i.e., based on the knowledge of previously recorded input-output-disturbance data and of the disturbance distribution we perform data-driven uncertainty propagation.
+Finally, we analyze data-driven stochastic optimal control problems and we propose a conceptual framework for data-driven stochastic predictive control.
+Numerical examples illustrate the efficacy of the proposed concepts.